Tanish-7D/OCFinal/README.md

 Summary of App - This app gives the user a look into the enviornmental steps they can take to better their community

 Purpose of App - This app allows the user an insight into the enviornment science world and how they can better influence their community
+                 by giving them ideas on what actions they can take.